 The CSU Counseling Center is located on the edge of campus in the Union Building at 1836 Euclid Avenue on the 2nd floor.
 We moved to this location after it was renovated to our specifications.
 The facility includes twelve offices, a group room, a reception area, a waiting room, a file room and a kitchenette.

 The Counseling Center Staff reflect both demographic diversity as well as diversity of training.
-The Counseling Center senior staff consists of an African-American male (of Jamaican heritage), an African-American female, two White females, and two white males (one who is openly gay).
+The Counseling Center senior staff consists of an African-American male (of Jamaican heritage), an African-American female, three White females, and two white males (one who is openly gay).
 Each year, an attempt is made to select interns who are also diverse.
 All staff members are licensed mental health professionals and some staff members hold more than one license.
-Four of the staff members are licensed as Psychologists, one is licensed as a Professional Clinical Counselor, one is a Licensed Independent Social Worker, and one is a licensed Psychiatrist.
+Five of the staff members are licensed as Psychologists, one is licensed as a Professional Clinical Counselor, one is a Licensed Independent Social Worker, and one is a licensed Psychiatrist.

 CLEVELAND STATE UNIVERSITY: Our mission is to encourage excellence, diversity, and engaged learning by providing a contemporary and accessible education in the arts, sciences, humanities and professions, and by conducting research, scholarship, and creative activity across these branches of knowledge.
 We endeavor to serve and engage the public and prepare our students to lead productive, responsible and satisfying lives in the region and global society.